© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Y Domen Fawr round cairn is a scheduled monument protected by Cadw under reference GM588.
 View the official record →

-Y Domen Fawr is a Neolithic round cairn located in Wales, designated as a Scheduled Ancient Monument under reference Cadw SAM GM588.
+Y Domen Fawr is a round cairn located in Wales, dating to the prehistoric period and serving a religious, ritual, and funerary function.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM588.

 Y Domen Fawr round cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Y Domen Fawr round cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM588.